supermarsx/whoisdigger/readme.md

 ![Whoisdigger app](https://github.com/whois-team/website/raw/master/images/projects/whoisdigger.gif)

-This application is in **alpha stage**, you may easily encounter false positives and negatives.
+This application is in **alpha stage**, you may encounter false positives and/or negatives.

 Whoisdigger is a bulk whois lookup, cross-platform, desktop application built on Electron.
-Made with builders and creators in mind, rapidly lookup up your favorite domain mashups without risk of third-party logging, domain squatting and other common domain lookup issues.
+Made with builders and creators in mind, rapidly lookup up your favorite domain mashups without risking third-party logging, domain squatting and a few other common issues that come with using these platforms.

+## Index

+- Features
+- Important notice
+- Quick Start
+- Building
+- Built With
+- License

 ## Features

-- Fast single domain lookup and raw reply
+- Fast whois lookup
-- File or manual wordlist bulk whois
-- Drag and drop wordlist file
-- Bulk raw whois replies (txt) and/or field formatted replies (.csv)
+- Whois raw replies (text or csv)
-- Bulk stop/pause/continue mechanism
+- Wordlist capabilities (drag n' drop, file or manual)
-- Support for IDNA 2003/2008 and Punycode
+- IDNA 2003/2008 and Punycode support
+- Public Suffix List and wildcard filtering

 ### Planned features